TimBest/travel-blog/_posts/_drafts/2022-07-05-meeting-paka.md

   - Timothy Best
 ---

-Tim, I wrote this post in MS word.
-Feel free to add to it!

 Paka: Our Kitten Story

 We had planned this as our “pre-pets and pre-kids” trip – which we’ve been planning for the last two years.